 Beta-3 adrenergic receptor

-Mirabegron has was approved in 2012 by the FDA for the treatment of overactive bladder.
+Mirabegron was approved in 2012 by the US Food and Drug Administration (FDA) for the treatment of overactive bladder.
 In an initial study of its effectiveness for the treatment of neurogenic detrusor overactivity in 15 patients with spinal cord injury, a significant reduction of the frequency of bladder evacuation per 24 h (8.1 vs 6.4, P=0.003), and of incontinence episodes per 24 h (2.9 vs 1.3, P=0.027) was observed.
 However due to the limited size of the study, more research is needed.

 Prolonged contact of urine with unprotected skin causes contact dermatitis and skin breakdown.
 If left untreated, these skin disorders may lead to pressure sores and ulcers, possibly resulting in secondary infections.

 For individuals with a decompensated bladder that does not empty well, the postvoid residual urine can lead to overgrowth of bacteria and subsequent urinary tract infection (UTI).
 In patients with neurogenic bladder, UTIs often do not produce classic symptoms; instead, these patients may present with abdominal or back pain, increased spasticity, and urinary incontinence.
 Untreated UTIs can quickly lead to life-threatening autonomic dysreflexia or sepsis, whereas overtreatment promotes antibiotic resistance.
 However, there are few evidence-based practices for preventing UTI in this population.